NaomiiO/Adashi_SQL_Assessment/README.md

 ### Question 4 – Estimating Customer Lifetime Value (CLV)
 - Calculated how long each user has been active (in months).
 - Counted their transactions and average confirmed deposit amount.
-- Used a basic CLV formula:
-  `CLV = (Transactions / Months Active) * 12 * Scaled Avg Amount`
 - Results are sorted from highest to lowest estimated CLV.

 ---

 ## Notes
-- Each query was tested to make sure it runs without errors.
-- I cleaned the data during the code
+- I cleaned the data where necessary during each query (e.g., filtered out nulls or invalid records), but I didn’t do general data cleaning like removing duplicates or permanently deleting nulls.
-- The queries are structured for readability and straightforward analysis.